COISPA/RDBqc/RDBqc/README.md

 ### Check trips location

-The function allows to check the spatial distribution of data using the initial and final coordinates, where available, and the ports position included in the data.
+The function `RCG_check_loc` allows to check the spatial distribution of data using the initial and final coordinates, where available, and the ports position included in the data.

 ``` r
 RCG_check_loc(data_ex)